apache/airflow/docs/errors.rst

 Breadcrumbs
 ------------

+When a task fails with an error `breadcrumbs <https://docs.sentry.io/enriching-error-data/breadcrumbs/?platform=python>`__ will be added for the other tasks in the current dag run.

 =================================== ==============================================================
 Name                                Description
 =================================== ==============================================================
-upstream_tasks[task_id]             Task ID of task that executed before failed task upstream_tasks[state]               Final state of task that executed before failed task (only Success and Failed states are captured) upstream_tasks[operator]            Task operator of task that executed before failed task upstream_tasks[duration]            Duration in seconds of task that executed before failed task
+completed_tasks[task_id]             Task ID of task that executed before failed task completed_tasks[state]               Final state of task that executed before failed task (only Success and Failed states are captured) completed_tasks[operator]            Task operator of task that executed before failed task completed_tasks[duration]            Duration in seconds of task that executed before failed task
 =================================== ==============================================================